Financial-Times/origami-website/_specification-v1/sass.md

 ## Feature Flags

 To support a [core and enhanced experience](/docs/components/compatibility/#core--enhanced-experiences) components must render acceptably without JavaScript avalible.
-Styles which only apply if JavaScript is avalible **must** be applied with a feature detect such as `.o--if-js`, and to hide an element of a component when JavaScript is avalible use `o--if-no-js`.
+Styles which only apply if JavaScript is available **must** be applied with a feature detect such as `.o--if-js`, and to hide an element of a component when JavaScript is available use `o--if-no-js`.
 If the component provides its own JavaScript feature flag, it **must** be named `.o-componentname--js`.

 To detect other features, standardised feature detects **should** be used as a preference, such as the CSS <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/@supports" class="o-typography-link--external">@supports</a> at-rule.
 Otherwise a CSS class on the `documentElement` **may** be used to indicate feature support.
 The class name **should** be configurable, and default to the class name used by <a href="https://modernizr.com/" class="o-typography-link--external">Modernizr</a>:
 ```